TFAM

 Lizzy B's Needle Art Supplies

-Quilt Manitoba - a great resource for finding out what is happening in the quilt world in Manitoba
+Quilt Manitoba -great resource for finding out what is happening in the quilt world in Manitoba

 Manitoba Fibre Festival - happening annually in September, all things fibre